M66B/FineGeotag/README.md

 The camera application mostly uses the last known location, which could be old and miles away from your current position.

-Optionally a popup will be shown with a thumbnail of the photo and the [reverse geocoded](http://en.wikipedia.org/wiki/Reverse_geocoding) address after geotagging.
+Optionally a popup will be shown with a thumbnail of the photo and the [reverse geocoded](http://en.wikipedia.org/wiki/Reverse_geocoding) address
+(note that the Google Geocoder needs to be present for geocoding to work).

-Don't forget to disable getagging of your camera application to prevent interference.
+Don't forget to disable geotagging of your camera application to prevent interference.

 Works only for JPEG pictures.